-150 Indians deported from US at Delhi airport for VISA norms violation
+150 Indians deported from US to India for VISA norms violation

 New Delhi, Nov 20: Around 150 Indians deported from the US, for either violating their visa norms or illegally entering America, landed at the Delhi airport on Wednesday morning, an official said here.